jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

     - use `:bufdo %s/...` to run this in all open buffers (then `:wa` to save them all)
 - Diff mode
     - `:difft[his]`: Mark the current window as part of the diff.
+        - `:windo diffthis`: Applies the above for all windows in the current tab.
     - `:diffo[ff]`:  Turn off diff mode for the current window.
     - `:diffo[ff]!`: Turn off diff mode for all windows in the current tab.